HannahBurgoyne/personal-projects/README.md

 # Welcome to Flashcards!
 This project allows a user to create and use their own custom flashcards.
 I originally built this in HTML, CSS, and JavaScript in week 6 of Foundations at Dev Academy Aotearoa, and then recreated the entire project as a fullstack application in week 7 of Bootcamp.

+:sparkles: This project is now deployed!
+[View it here](https://flashcards-app-oir7.onrender.com/).

 --------
 ### Tech stack:
 - Node.js